Rudy Adolf: Focus Financial Partners

 In 2004, Adolf incorporated Focus Financial Partners with his former colleagues from American Express, Rajini Kodialam and Lenny Chang.
 Focus Financial's stated goal was to support independent RIA firms.

 Following an investment in July 2017 by private equity firms Stone Point Capital and KKR, Focus was valued at over $2 billion.
 Focus’ IPO in July 2018 valued the firm at an enterprise value of $3.5 billion.
 As of August 2018, Focus has partnered with approximately 60 wealth management firms in the U.S., Australia, Canada and the U.K.

 Adolf has been featured on several lists of influential people in the industry.
 In 2017, Adolf was named to the list of Icons & Innovators by InvestmentNews, honoring visionaries who have shaped and transformed the financial advice profession.
 In 2006 during Focus’ inception, Wealth Management magazine named him one of its annual "Ten to Watch."
 He was also named to Investment Advisor magazine's fifth annual IA 25 in 2007 He has been featured in The Wall Street Journal, The New York Times, CNBC, Bloomberg Businessweek, and a 2014 Harvard Business School Case Study.

 Fintech Investment

 Under Adolf's guidance, in June 2018, Focus invested in New York-based FinTech company SmartAsset's series C funding totaling $28 million, along with Javelin Venture Partners, TTV Capital, IA Capital and Citi Ventures among others.
 Adolf stated that he sees “a scalable approach to digital client acquisition” as “an important lever for the wealth management industry.”

 Personal life

-Adolf resides in New York City with his wife and their three children, Isabel, Marcus, and Conrad.
+Adolf resides in West Palm Beach with his wife and their three children, Isabel, Marcus, and Conrad.